Why Publish in TQPM?

 a query first.
 Send a clear photograph of the finished product.

 We usually respond within one week of receiving

 a submission.
 If you do not hear from us within that time,

 The Quilt Pattern Magazine

-plans each issue at least ten months in advance.
-Please consider
+plans each issue at least eight months in advance.
+Please

 spam, this is not a live link.
 Please type this address into

 us if you have any questions or problems.

 here to say that working with the ladies at

 They are so very encouraging and helpful when